YeZiyi1998/Brain-Query-Augmentation/README.md

 <img src="./figures/model_structure.jpg" alt="Logo" height="80%">

-This is the official repo for our paper ***Query Augmentation by Semantic Decoding from Brain Signals***.
+This is the official repo for our paper ***Query Augmentation by Decoding Semantics from Brain Signals***.

 ## Quick Start
 We have provided an example dataset to facilitate the replication of experiments.
 To run the example dataset, you can go into the sub-directory *language_generation/src* and use the following command: